Khadijah07/burger/README.md

 # burger
-This app is a burger logger that utilizes node and MySQL to query and route data in your app, Handlebars will generate the HTML for the application
+This app is a burger logger that utilizes node and MySQL to query and route data in your app, Handlebars will generate the HTML for the application.

 Technologies used: